KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 0.6.3 =
+* Bug Fix: Fixed upgrade function not running on plugin update.
+Twitter connection data should now be migrated on update.
+* Bug Fix: Now correctly decodes single quotes in Tweet text.

 = 0.6.1 =
 * Bug Fix: Fixed Plugin settings page not correctly identifying if a social connection has been made or not.